 - Past interactions with ads in ChatGPT

-That makes contextual intent — what the person is asking right now — the dominant signal.
-Behavioral targeting is layered on top via the personalization toggle, but the conversation itself does most of the work.
-If you have ever bought paid search, you already understand 70 percent of how to win in this auction.
+So contextual intent (what the person is asking right now) is the dominant signal.
+Behavioral targeting layers on top via the personalization toggle, but the conversation itself does most of the work.
+If you’ve ever bought paid search, you already understand 70 percent of how to win in this auction.

 Auction

-Under the hood it is a relevance-weighted second-price auction.
-Advertisers pick an objective — Reach (priced CPM) or Clicks (priced CPC) — set a maximum bid, and let the system match against eligible conversations.
+Under the hood it’s a relevance-weighted second-price auction.
+Advertisers pick an objective (Reach priced on CPM, or Clicks priced on CPC), set a maximum bid, and let the system match against eligible conversations.
 As of April, OpenAI’s recommended starting CPC bid is $3 to $5.
 Treat that as a floor for testing, not a target.

 Measurement

-The April–May 2026 update introduced two essentials performance marketers were waiting for: a pixel for site-side event tracking and a Conversions API for server-side measurement of purchases, signups, and leads.
+The April–May 2026 update introduced two essentials performance marketers were waiting for: a pixel for site-side event tracking, and a Conversions API for server-side measurement of purchases, signups, and leads.
 Reporting back to advertisers is fully aggregated.
 OpenAI does not share individual conversations, memories, chat histories, or personal details.
-You see views, clicks, and conversions — not who said what to ChatGPT.
+You see views, clicks, and conversions.
+You don’t see who said what to ChatGPT.

 Privacy

-This is the line most worth memorizing if you are pitching this internally: ads run on systems that are physically separate from the model that generates ChatGPT’s answers.
-The model itself does not “know” there is an ad in the thread unless the user explicitly asks about it.
-That separation is the only thing that makes the product viable.
+This is the line worth memorizing if you’re pitching this internally: ads run on systems that are physically separate from the model that generates ChatGPT’s answers.
+The model itself doesn’t “know” there’s an ad in the thread unless the user explicitly asks about it.
+That separation is the only thing making the product viable.
 If users decided ads were biasing answers, the channel collapses.
-OpenAI knows it, which is why they have been so loud about the firewall.
+OpenAI knows it, which is why they’ve been so loud about the firewall.

-If you are reading this in mid-2026, you can run real campaigns.
-Here is the practical sequence.
+If you’re reading this in mid-2026, you can run real ChatGPT Ads campaigns today.
+Here’s the practical sequence.

 1. Pick your route in